eldr0n-git/divino2/src/wp-content/themes/divino/readme.txt

 = Webfonts Loader =

-Astra local fonts feature is based on Webfonts Loader by WordPress Themes Team (WPTT). (https://github.com/WPTT/webfont-loader)
+divino local fonts feature is based on Webfonts Loader by WordPress Themes Team (WPTT). (https://github.com/WPTT/webfont-loader)
 Licensed under MIT ( https://github.com/WPTT/webfont-loader/blob/master/LICENSE )

 = WP Background Processing =

-Astra uses a modified version of WP Background Processing library for handling background tasks efficiently.
+divino uses a modified version of WP Background Processing library for handling background tasks efficiently.
 Original library by Delicious Brains (https://github.com/deliciousbrains/wp-background-processing) Licensed under GNU GPL v2.0 or later.

 = Privacy Policy =

-Astra uses a YouTube video embedded in the Astra dashboard to provide helpful information and tutorials.
+divino uses a YouTube video embedded in the divino dashboard to provide helpful information and tutorials.
 Please note that YouTube may collect user data as outlined in their Privacy Policy (https://policies.google.com/privacy).
-No personal data is collected or stored by the Astra theme itself through this video embed.
+No personal data is collected or stored by the divino theme itself through this video embed.
 For more details on YouTube’s data collection, please refer to their Terms of Service (https://www.youtube.com/t/terms) and Privacy Policy (https://policies.google.com/privacy).

 == Frequently Asked Questions ==